-If you have not been seen by a DBC doctor for any service for more than six months, your doctor needs a minimum of a BIA before evaluating your situation and providing services.
-Your doctor then requires an extended amount of time during your appointment to provide you the best care.
-Appointment cost will range between $56 and $300 based on the services rendered.
+If you have not been seen by a DBC doctor for any service for more than one year, your doctor needs a minimum of a BIA and either a wellness exam or a limited exam to provide you the best care.

 Back to the Top

 Chiropractic care seeks to normalize muscle tone, joint and nerve function as well as stimulate healing throughout all body systems.
 Due to the far-reaching effects of the neurological system, chiropractic treatments go beyond resolving pain and are a tool for improving overall health.